joseph-fj/micro-dark-theme/README.md

 Save the file, open micro again and you will see some cool changes..
 <br>
-*Note: you're free to edit anything included here, you can read more about micro options in micro by pressing Ctrl-e and typing `help options` or on thier official site.
+*Note: you're free to edit anything included here, you may need to add icons for `statusformatl` property..
+You can read more about micro options in micro by pressing Ctrl-e and typing `help options` or on thier official site.